Conservative plotters told to get behind UK's May amid Brexit fears

 Barnier's team starts a new week of talks with British negotiators on Monday, though expectations are very low of a breakthrough that could prompt leaders to open the way in the following week for talks on a post-Brexit free trade deal -- something London insists should be a priority for both sides.

-Underscoring a hard line among governments, including heavyweights like Germany and France, that Britain must do more to settle immediate "divorce" issues, such as paying Brussels tens of billions of euros (dollars), before opening a new phase of talks, envoys told Barnier on Friday they opposed starting even a tentative exploration of transitional arrangements.
+Underscoring a hard line among governments, including heavyweights such as Germany and France, that Britain must do more to settle immediate "divorce" issues, such as paying Brussels tens of billions of euros, before opening a new phase of talks, envoys told Barnier on Friday they opposed starting even a tentative exploration of transitional arrangements.

 Negotiators have suggested that, with time tight, it could be useful to explore some of the immediate problems that will come up on March 30, 2019, when Britain is out.
 However, leaders could still agree to let Barnier look at some transition issues, depending on next week's negotiating round, diplomats said.